 When I lived in Arizona, the hiking trails would frequently feature scorpions, rattlesnakes, and even sometimes killer bees (!!!).

-Sometimes the flat terrain can all begin to look the same and it’s very smart to have a backup to hike in the desert safely.
+Oftentimes, the flat terrain can all begin to look alike and it’s very smart to have a backup for desert safety.

 After you complete your hike, there is nothing quite like the reward of a pre-packed lunch and an ice cold beverage.